lobosan/vscode-remote-lamp/README.md

 ### Install composer dependencies

-Once the building process finishes successfuly, open a terminal in Visual Studio Code with the command ``CTRL+SHIFT+` `` and run:
+Once the building process finishes successfuly, open a terminal in Visual Studio Code with the command ``Ctrl + Shift + ` `` and run:

 ```shell
 $ composer install